gui11aume/neuronal_activity/README.md

 2. Use VS Code's Test Explorer:
    - Open the Test Explorer view in VS Code (usually found in the sidebar).
-   - Click the "Run All Tests" button at the top of the Test Explorer.
+   - Click the `Run Tests` button at the top of the Test Explorer (double arrow icon).

-3. Use the "Python: Make Test" configuration:
+3. Use the `Python: Run tests` configuration:
    - Open the Run and Debug view in VS Code (Ctrl+Shift+D or Cmd+Shift+D).
    - Select "Python: Make Test" from the dropdown at the top.
    - Click the green play button or press F5 to run all tests.

 ### Running a Specific Test

-To run a specific test, you can use the "Python: Test dimensions_forward_pass" configuration as an example:
+To run a specific test, you can use the provided`Python: Test dimensions_forward_pass` configuration as an example:

-1. Open the Run and Debug view in VS Code.
+1. Open the Run and Debug view in VS Code (Ctrl+Shift+D or Cmd+Shift+D).
-2. Select "Python: Test dimensions_forward_pass" from the dropdown.
+2. Select `Python: Test single case (example)` from the dropdown.
 3. Click the green play button or press F5 to run this specific test.

 This configuration is defined in the `.vscode/launch.json` file and demonstrates how to run a single test function.
 You can create similar configurations for other specific tests you want to run or debug frequently.